 [Section 17 inserted by No. 17 of 1993 s.
 6.]

-18. Determining values for general valuations
+18. General valuations, determining values for

 For the purposes of a general valuation, the Valuer-General shall determine, or cause to be determined, with respect to rateable land, the gross rental value or the unimproved value, as the case requires, so far as that value is required by a rating or taxing authority for the purpose of assessing any rate or tax or is, in the opinion of the Valuer-General, reasonably likely to be so required before the next general valuation of the land is made.